 Each room will be equipped with disinfecting wipes for students to use in between classes.
 Students will wipe down their tables/desks and chairs in order to prepare the space for the next student.
 Teachers will ensure that the spaces have been wiped down.

-If a student experiences covid-like symptoms during the school day, they should immediately report to Nurse Miriam Kotek in the Covid Nursing Suite who will assess the student and determine the appropriate next steps.
+If a student begins to experience Covid-like symptoms during the school day, they will immediately be separated from other students and sent to Nurse Miram Kotek to determine appropriate next steps.

 *A household member is considered anyone who spends significant time in your house (around Berman students/faculty).
 This includes nannies, housekeepers, other caregivers, or indoor Shabbat guests.

 We ask that you follow any current school guidelines when planning or attending smachot.
 This includes indoor masking and eating outdoors or distanced if you are not vaccinated.

 Our school travel guidelines are based on behaviors rather than location.
 Families should utilize the same risk mitigations while traveling that they do at home (masking indoors, avoiding large crowds, avoiding indoor dining, etc.).
 If your family had a Covid-exposure, or participated in a high risk activity (large gatherings with no Covid precautions in place, sleepovers with unvaccinated people, etc.), please contact Nurse Miriam Kotek before returning to school.

 In addition, students and faculty members must follow any current state or national guidelines for travel, both nationally and internationally.